OpenCAPI/oc-utils/README.md

 ```

 # Note:
-Online updating had been verified for following FPGA cards in OC-Accel supported list:
+Online updating had been verified on following FPGA cards with OC-Accel bitstreams:
 * AD9V3
 * AD9H3
 on System FP5290G2, IC922, S924 with specific firmware (skiboot) and OS kernels.